-Sounds and moans race alongside the aches and pains in my back from helplessly watching her puke and shiver,
+Sounds and moans race alongside the aches and pains in my back from helplessly and tensely watching her puke and shiver.

-as if they are competing over who can make me lose my mind first?
+It’s like they are competing over who can make me lose my mind first.

 But worry has already won that race.